 - The PCD Network, created on the initiative of the EU Directors-General for Development, is an informal forum for exchanges of information between Commission and Member States.
 It held its first meeting in November 2005, and has met again three times in 2006 (May, July, November) and so far once in 2007 (May).
 The attendance rate has constantly increased, starting from nine Member States in 2005 and going up to 19 in 2007. - A first Presidency PCD Rolling Work Programme was established for 2006-2007 to identify common priorities for policy and organisational action.
-It is updated by each new Presidency.
-The Rolling Work Programme is particularly useful as a forward-planning instrument, as it identifies all relevant upcoming PCD initiatives and events and clarifies the development issues at stake.
-It is also used by a large majority of Member States (23) in identifying and managing their own PCD programmes (e.g. as a check list, guidance note, awareness tool or common platform for EU action useful to convince reluctant non-development ministries).
-Although they use it, Member States also believe that its quality should be improved to make the RWP more practical and relevant. - The Commission is responsible for preparing a Biennial EU PCD Report to review progress towards PCD achieved by EU Member States, the Council and the Commission.
-This report is the first edition of the EU PCD Report.

-ECDPM/Particip GmbH/ICEI - April 2007, p.49
+(13) ECDPM/Particip GmbH/ICEI - April 2007, p.49